bicCluster/learning-cluster/README.md

 2. When executing `echo 1 > /proc/sys/net/ipv4/ip_forward` as instructed in the HOWTO wiki page, if get a "permission denied" alert，please use this command:
 `sudo bash -c 'echo 1 > /proc/sys/net/ipv4/ip_forward'`.
 3. Don't overthink it.
 Just type in the commands, they are not script.
-4. If you cannot ping external resources on the inner machines, you can: 1) check if your server is able to ping outside or not; 2) check if the "dns-nameservers" if written in all four configuration files; or 3) check carefully the spelling of your configuration files.
-4) check /etc/sysctl.conf is well modified.
+4. If you cannot ping external resources on the inner machines, you can: 1) check if your server is able to ping outside or not; 2) check if the `dns-nameservers` is set in all four configuration files; or 3) check carefully the spelling of your configuration files.
+4) check `/etc/sysctl.conf` is well modified.

 ## <a name="install-hadoop">Install Hadoop using Ambari</a>